Home / Comparisons / Babbel vs Rosetta Stone

 The first advantage for Rosetta Stone has to be all of the visuals and graphics that permeate their program.
 If you’re a visual learner, I think there is no doubt that you have to go with Rosetta Stone.

 Some people are pure visual learners.
-They associate the new things they learn with imagery so that when they hear that word again, the image comes straight to mind.
+They associate the new phrases they learn with imagery so that when they hear that phrase again, the image comes straight to mind.

 Rosetta Stone drill